 I believe that quick changes are often superficial.
 This is why I prefer long-term improvement plans, which are more sustainable in time.
 All the stakeholders should take part in the design of this improvement plan, and the senior leadership team must be able to share the responsibility of making decisions.
 The figure of the headteacher as the unique leader of a school , so prevalent in the 80s, has no place in our system today.

 The BSB has a growing, international community.
 How do you strengthen the sense of belonging in a large, diverse school like BSB?

 We believe this is fundamental.
-Our curriculum offers the students different opportunities to appreciate interculturality and respect everyone’s individuality.
+Our curriculum offers The British School of Barcelona students different opportunities to appreciate interculturality and respect everyone’s individuality.
 Students from different age groups work together in music performances, drama productions, sport competitions, and social responsibility actions for the benefit of the local community, among others.
 Thanks to our peer tutoring programme, older students act as tutors for younger ones, organise activities for them and explain the projects they are running in the school, such as the fundraising activities in benefit of a Ugandan orphanage.